 The College of Pharmacy utilizes a ‘rolling admissions’ process.
 Review of complete applications will begin in October, at the conclusion of the Early Decision process.
-Selected applicants are invited for interview and admissions decisions will be made on a continual basis, starting in December, until the class is filled (by April).
-Students are encouraged to apply yearly to ensure themselves the best opportunity for acceptance.
+Selected applicants are invited for interview and admissions decisions will be made on a continual basis until the class is filled.
+Students are encouraged to apply early to ensure themselves the best opportunity for acceptance.
 Keep in mind that rolling admissions means that seats fill early and those who wait until the application deadline risk many seats already being filled.

 Step 1: Complete PharmCAS Application by January 7th, 2019 (September 4th for Early Decision)

 - PCAT Scores are required - see http://pcatweb.info/ for test dates (July test dates are highly recommended)